webdevops/Dockerfile/documentation/docs/content/DockerfilesUsage/dockerfiles/base-app.rst

 Because some applications are using locales for translations (eg. date formatting) all locales are generated inside this image.

+For an example docker service

-**Warning:** Alpine doesn't provide any locales so you have to find another method for using locales!
+.. attention:: Alpine doesn't provide any locales so you have to find another method for using locales!